Even in settings where talking

 - Neverwinter Nights 2.
 The protagonist's race can change, but the foster father is always the same.

 - The Elder Scrolls V: Skyrim has children up for adoption as of the Hearthfire DLC.
-The children are all either human or Breton, while the PC that adopts them can be many other species.
+The children are all human, while the PC that adopts them can be many other species.

 - Tales of Symphonia The main character Lloyd is a human who was adopted by a dwarf.